 Public Transportation Costs

-The minimum single fare for using trains or buses is around 200 yen.
-Most transportation networks issue commuter passes for residents.
+It depends on the city, but the minimum single fare for using trains or buses is usually around 200 yen.
+Most transportation networks provide affordable commuter passes for residents.
 Depending on the distance traveled, it is expected to cost around 5,000 to 10,000 yen per month.
+In order to move economically and smoothly within cities, it’s highly recommend using an IC card for mobilities.

 Private Car (Fuel, Parking, Car inspection)